 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Diana Shipping, headquartered in Greece (GR), reported total carbon emissions of approximately 3,000,000 kg CO2e.
 This figure includes 869,947,000 kg CO2e from Scope 1 emissions, 139,200 kg CO2e from Scope 2, and a significant 2,386,000 kg CO2e from Scope 3 emissions.
-The previous year, 2022, saw a total of about 807,102,000 kg CO2e in Scope 1 emissions, 226,580 kg CO2e in Scope 2, and only 62,000 kg CO2e in Scope 3, indicating a notable increase in Scope 3 emissions in 2023.
-Diana Shipping has not set specific reduction targets or initiatives as part of their climate commitments, nor do they appear to be part of any formal climate pledges such as the Science Based Targets initiative (SBTi).
-The company’s emissions data is self-reported and does not cascade from any parent organization, ensuring that the figures reflect their own operational impact.
-The company has disclosed its emissions across all relevant scopes, demonstrating transparency in its reporting practices.
-The DSS Fleet's average Energy Efficiency Operational Indicator (EEOI) is reported at 0.00679 for 2023, which is a key metric for assessing operational efficiency in relation to emissions.
-Overall, while Diana Shipping has made strides in emissions reporting, the absence of reduction targets highlights an area for potential improvement in their climate strategy.
+The previous year, 2022, saw total emissions of about 807,102,000 kg CO2e for Scope 1, 226,580 kg CO2e for Scope 2, and only 62,000 kg CO2e for Scope 3.
+Diana Shipping has not set specific reduction targets or initiatives as part of their climate commitments, nor have they reported any Science-Based Targets Initiative (SBTi) targets.
+The company’s emissions data is independently reported and does not cascade from a parent organisation.
+The company has disclosed its emissions across all relevant scopes, demonstrating transparency in its environmental impact.
+The DSS Fleet's average Energy Efficiency Operational Indicator (EEOI) is reported at 0.00679 for 2023, indicating ongoing efforts to improve operational efficiency.
+Overall, while Diana Shipping has made strides in emissions reporting, the absence of formal reduction targets highlights an area for potential growth in their climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents